mabamano/CVPro_Competition_Kit_V2/README.md

 ### For Windows:
 1. Go to Arduino Website https://www.arduino.cc/en/software.
 Click **Windows Win 10 and newer, 64 bits** and download the Arduino IDE application and Install.
-2. If you face any CP210x Driver Issue, go to this silicon labs website https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads.
+2. If you encounter any CP210x driver issues, go to the silicon labs website https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads.
 Click **CP210x Universal Windows Driver** and download the driver and Install.
+3. Open the Arduino IDE application, select Tools, then go to Upload Speed and set the upload speed to 115200.

 ### For MAC OS:
 1. Go to Arduino Website https://www.arduino.cc/en/software.
 Click **macOS Intel, 10.15: “Catalina” or newer, 64 bits** and download the Arduino IDE application and Install.
-2. If you face any CP210x Driver Issue, go to this silicon labs website https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads and Click **CP210x VCP Mac OSX Driver** and download the driver and Install.
+2. If you encounter any CP210x driver issues, go to the silicon labs website https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads and Click **CP210x VCP Mac OSX Driver** and download the driver and Install.

-### For Linux:
-1. Go to Arduino Website https://www.arduino.cc/en/software.
-Click **Linux AppImage 64 bits (X86-64)** and download the Arduino IDE application and Install.
-2. If you face any CP210x Driver Issue, go to this silicon labs website https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads and Click **Linux 2.6.x VCP Revision History** and download the driver and Install.
+3. Open the Arduino IDE application, select Tools, then go to Upload Speed and set the upload speed to 115200.

 ### Libraries to be installed in Arduino IDE.
 1. Go to Board Manager and type `esp32`, Select Version `2.0.17` and install.